PeterMilo/odin-project-library/nextStep.md

 NEXT STEP IN APP

-Functionality seems to work.
-Time for styling
+Rewrite the Book JS to structure new book properly for css